yyuueexxiinngg/BepInEx-Plugins/DysonSphereProgram/ModVersionChecker/ModVersionChecker/README.md

   version
     - Mod developer did not change the `GUID` of his modified mod, checker use `GUID` to identify mods.
 In this case, it points to the original mod
+- Once `Set As Latest` was used, updated plugin not getting correct current version
+    - Resolved in v1.2
+- Mod was supported, but now showing `Unsupported` after update
+    - Mod developer changed mod's `GUID`, please file an issue

 ### Configuration